 Authentication of Organization identity is set forth in the applicable customer agreement or requirements as specified in the agreements/contracts.
 Verification procedures depend on the community ordering the certificate.
-Where applicable, DigiCert's certificate issuance process authenticates the identity of the organization named in the respective Digital Certificate Subscriber Agreement and per the requirements of the associated External Program and CP.
+Where applicable, DigiCert's certificate issuance process authenticates the identity of the organization named in the respective Digital Certificate Subscriber Agreement and per the requirements of the associated External Program CP or legal agreement.

-Digicert may request documents to assist with validating certificate requests in accordance with the standards set forth by the agreements/contracts.
+Digicert may request documents to assist with validating certificate requests in accordance with the standards set forth by the applicable CP, agreements and contracts.
 These documents will be used in accordance with 9.4 of this CP/CPS.